-In my opinion the Fuerteventura weather and climate is one of the best in the world, not that I have visited everywhere to compare of course.
+In my opinion the weather in Fuerteventura and the climate is one of the best in the world, not that I have visited everywhere to compare of course.
 It is rarely very hot in summer as temperatures of 40°C+, like it often is in southern Spain, are rare here.
-It is never cold in winter either as I wear shorts all year – over three years now without wearing long trousers.
+It is never cold in winter either as I wear shorts all year – over six years now without wearing long trousers.
 The local Fuerteventurans would disagree with that though as they often wear more clothes than I used to in a British winter.

 |TEMPERATURES||Average Daily Max (°C)||Average Daily Min (°C)||Average Monthly Temp (°C)|

 The prevailing wind, due to the Trades, is north easterly.
 A few times a year it does come from the east or south-east which normally brings a Calima.
 This wind brings with it not only heat from the Sahara Desert but also dust, as can be seen in the satellite photo below.
 As I said, it can be windy at times which helps to keep it cooler in summer but as Fuerteventura literally translates in Spanish to strong (fuerte) wind (ventura) that isn’t surprising really.

 Rain in Fuerteventura

 Fuerteventura does receive some rain, usually between October and March, which cause the landscape in the north to become greener than normal.
 About 5 years ago there was no rain for 18 months though.